Proto-Bulgarish Place Names in Eastern Europe

 The letter ç reflects a sound close to the Ukrainian z' or c'.
 Because the voiceless consonants often have a voiced pair, then ç may also correspond to Ukrainian dz.
 Chuvash sound reflected by the letter č can be derived from the ancient Turkic t.

 The most common Bulgarish appellative for the names of settlements may be the ancient Türkic word jöke "linden", presented in similar forms in many modern Türkic languages.
 In Chuvash, they correspond to çăka.
 In Russia, Ukraine, Belarus, and Poland there are more than a hundred toponyms with the root zhuk "beetle", more than eighty names of Zhukovo alone were found, in addition, there are toponyms Zhukovka, Zhukovskaya, and others.
 However, it is highly doubtful that the Slavic name of the beetle insect was so often used for the names of human settlements.
 Deciphering the names of Zhukotin villages in Lviv and Ivano-Frankivsk regions confirms the hypothesis made.
 The second part of these toponyms – tin is not a possessive suffix, but a wandering word with the meaning "village", "settlement", or "fence" (for more details, see the section "Ancient Anglo-Saxon Toponymy").
-The Bulgarish origin of the name is confirmed by the existence of the ancient city of Zhukotin in Volga Bulgaria.
+The existence of the ancient city of Zhukotin in Volga Bulgaria confirms the Bulgarixh origin of the name.
 On the other hand, the predominant number of toponyms with the root "zhuk" is located among other toponyms of ancient Bulgarian origin.
 Despite this, toponyms with the morpheme zhuk are not marked on the map, since it is impossible to separate the Bulgar and Slavic names.

 Another widespread toponym of Bulgar origin from the name of a tree is containing the root almaz "diamond".
 They should be associated not with the name of the mineral, but with the Turkic. alma "apple", "apple tree".
 In modern Chuvash, it has the form ulma and together with the affix çă (pronounced approximately as zya), which serves to form nouns from nominal stems for designations of the person, tools and implements, products of activity indicated in the basis, may mean a gardener or seller of apples.
-Almazovo villages in Russia are at least five, and in Ukraine, there are Almaznaya and Almazny settlements.
-In addition, in some cities of Ukraine and Russia, there are Almaznaya streets that have retained the names of former villages.
+There are at least five Almazovo villages in Russia, and there are Almaznaya and Almazny settlements in Ukraine.
+In addition, in some cities of Ukraine and Russia, Almaznaya streets have retained the names of former villages.

-Next submitted the most convincing place names in Ukraine, Belarus, and Russia decoding by means of the Chuvash language .
+The most convincing place names in Ukraine, Belarus, and Russia decoding using the Chuvash language are submitted further.

 UKRAINE

 The most convincing examples of place names of Bulgarish origin are those that can be associated with the geographical terrain features.
-For example, the town of Khyriv in Stary Sambir district of Lviv Region is located in an area rich in pine forests.
-Since the Chuvash xyr means "pine-tree ", the origin of the name from this word is probable.
-When similar examples could be found enough, the presence of the ancestors of the Bulgars in Western Ukraine should not have any doubt.
-Sometimes the connection of a name with peculiarities of settlements is compelling.
-The village Havarechchyna not far from the town of Zolochiv in Lviv Region is a known for black pottery, which is manufactured according to the old original technology of firing clay
+For example, the town of Khyriv in the Stary Sambir district of Lviv Region is located in an area rich in pine forests.
+Since the Chuvash xyr means "pine tree ", the origin of the name from this word is probable.
+When similar examples could be found enough, the presence of the ancestors of the Bulgars in Western Ukraine should not be doubted.
+Sometimes the connection of a name with the peculiarities of settlements is compelling.
+The village Havarechchyna not far from the town of Zolochiv in Lviv Region is known for black pottery, which is manufactured according to the old original technology of firing clay

-On the contrary, the name for the village Voronyaki and special for the part of the ledge Holohory on the western outskirts of Podol Upland can be decoded as "smooth, flat place" in accordance with Chuv vyrăn "place" and yak "smooth" (see the photo left).
-Such explanation of the name suited for this locality and is semantically close to name Holohory (Ukr. "naked mountains").
+On the contrary, the name for the village Voronyaki and special for the part of the ledge Holohory on the western outskirts of Podol Upland can be decoded as "smooth, flat place" following Chuv vyrăn "place" and yak "smooth" (see the photo left).
+Such an explanation of the name suited for this locality and is semantically close to the name Holohory (Ukr. "naked mountains").

-L. Krushelnic’ka distinguishes Cherepin-Lahodiv group in archaeological relics of Hallstatt period in north-eastern Carpathian region which is corresponded to Early-Scythian time .
+L. Krushelnic’ka distinguishes the Cherepin-Lahodiv group in archaeological relics of the Hallstatt period in the north-eastern Carpathian region which corresponds to Early-Scythian time.
 Many relics of this group are concentrated in a strip of land extending from the village of Cherepin in the Peremishljany district of L’viv Region, through Zvenyhorod and Lahodiv eastward along Holohory to the village of Makropil’ in Brody district.
-Many place names on this territory can be decoded by means of the Chuvash language.
+Many place names on this territory can be decoded using the Chuvash language.
 Besides mentioned above Voronyaky we can find the village Yaktoriv here, which name is decoded as “level-mountain” (Chuv. yak "smooth". and tǎrǎ “top").
 There's a mountain called Kamula southeast of the village of Zvenyhorod, which having 471 meters above sea level, is the highest point of Ukraine outside of the mountains of Carpathian and Crimea.
 Chuv. kamǎr čul “stone clump" (čul "stone") is a good match for the name of this mountain.
-Kamăr also well suited because different languages have similar words with similar meaning (Lat cumulus, Lith. gumulus "heap", Alb. gamule "pile of earth," Bash. kömrö "hump").
+Kamăr is also well suited because different languages have similar words with similar meanings (Lat cumulus, Lith. gumulus "heap", Alb. gamule "pile of earth," Bash. kömrö "hump").

 There is a high stone rock with the mysterious name Tustan' not far from the city of Drohobych.
 Attempts to etymologize this name have not yet yielded satisfactory results.
 It can be explained with the help of the Chuvash language as a “stone hill”, which is fully consistent with reality, taking into account Old Chuv. *tus "stone" and těm “hill, hillock”.
 Chuv. chul "stone" goes back to the common Turkic protoform tāsh (SEVORTYAN E.V..
 1980: 167-168).
 The supposed intermediate form in the formation of the Chuvash word should have been exactly tus.